Andy-James-Osborne/DevHub/Testing.md

 I used the python test tool pep8 from code institute https://pep8ci.herokuapp.com/ I went through every file with .py

-After viewing and editing my code only three files haven't pass on everything.
+After viewing and editing my code only three files haven't passed on everything.
-This is because when I indented the code on a new line as was over 79 characters it came up with blank line error instead so i decided to stay with longer code as I believe it looks better and easier to read.
+This is because when I indented the code on a new line as it was over 79 characters, it came up with blank line error instead so I decided to stay with longer code as I believe it looks better and easier to read.
 The files with > 79 lines:
 + settings.py
 + models.py